 Continuing as an AMTRA RAMA including CPD and Annual fees

 You will be included on the current calendar year’s AMTRA RAMA Register – your inclusion is for the remainder of the year, not for a full 12 months.
-Since AMTRA operates on a year from January to December, then if you qualify in the summer you may only be on the Register for a couple of months before we start asking you for your fee for the following year.
+Since AMTRA operates on a year from January to December, then if you qualify in the summer you may only be on the Register for a couple of months before we start asking you for your fee for the following year (which we do in October).

 |In order to continue as an AMTRA RAMA, you must ensure AMTRA is paid the annual renewal fee each year.
 The renewal fee should be paid in October or November for the following calendar year.
 A late payment fee is due on payments received 1 December to 31 March, and for payments received after March a reinstatement fee is payable.|